Representation of the People Act 1918: Terms of the act

-The Act added 8.4 million women to the electorate as well as 5.6 million men.
-It was therefore the greatest of all the Reform Acts in terms of electorate addition.
+The act added 8.4 million women to the electorate as well as 5.6 million men.
+It was therefore the greatest of all the UK Reform Acts in terms of electorate addition.

 The costs incurred by returning officers were for the first time to be paid by the Treasury.
 Prior to the 1918 general election, the administrative costs were passed on to the candidates to pay in addition to their expenses.

+Short title, commencement and extent

 Political changes

 The size of the electorate tripled from the 7.7 million who had been entitled to vote in 1912 to 21.4 million by the end of 1918.
 Women now accounted for about 39.64% of the electorate.
 Had women been enfranchised based upon the same requirements as men, they would have been in the majority because of the loss of men in the war.

 The age of 30 was chosen because it was all that was politically possible at the time.
-Any attempt to make it lower would have failed.

-As Lord Robert Cecil explained shortly after the Act was passed:
+Any attempt to make it lower would have failed. as Lord Robert Cecil explained shortly after the act was passed:

-In addition to the suffrage changes, the Act also instituted the present system of holding all voting in a general election on one day, as opposed to being staggered over a period of weeks (although the polling itself would only take place on a single day in each constituency), and brought in the annual electoral register.
+In addition to the suffrage changes, the act also instituted the present system of holding all voting in a general election on one day, as opposed to being staggered over a period of weeks (although the polling itself would only take place on a single day in each constituency), and brought in the annual electoral register.

-Votes

-The bill for the Representation of the People Act was passed by a majority of 385 to 55 in the House of Commons on 19 June 1917.
-The bill still had to pass through the House of Lords, but Lord Curzon, the president of the National League for Opposing Woman Suffrage did not want to clash with the Commons and so did not oppose the bill.
-Many other opponents of the Bill in the Lords lost heart when he refused to act as their spokesman.
-The bill passed by 134 to 71 votes.